laristra/flecsi/config/sphinx/src/tutorial/runtime.rst

 .. note::

-  - The top-level action can be any C/C++ function that takes (int, char**) and returns an int.
+  - The top-level action can be any C/C++ function that takes no arguments and returns an int.
 In this simple example, we only print a message to indicate that the top-level action was actually executed by FleCSI.
 However, in a real application, the top-level action would execute FleCSI tasks and other functions to implement the simulation.

   - The main function must invoke initialize, start, and finalize on the FleCSI runtime.
 Otherwise, the implementation of main is left to the